-What to Consider When Purchasing a New Keyboard
+8 Things to Consider When Buying a New Keyboard

-What to Consider When Purchasing a New Keyboard
+What to Think About When Purchasing a New Keyboard

 If you use a computer a lot in either your job or your personal life, it is worth your time to really seek out a keyboard that is right for you rather than just buying the first one in your price range you see in a store or online.

 The right keyboard can improve your efficiency, reduce your chances of getting carpal tunnel syndrome or other RSIs, and perhaps even increase your enjoyment of typing.
 The wrong one can be a inconvenience, not fitting well on your desk, not being portable enough or leading to keystroke mistakes.